Diagnosing Childhood Seizures and Epilepsy

 Highly Experienced Center

 At Duke, hundreds of patients are monitored annually with video EEG.
 This includes diagnostic and presurgical evaluations.
-Our staff is highly experienced and accustomed to working with children with seizures disorders and epilepsy.
+Our staff is highly experienced and accustomed to working with children with seizure disorders and epilepsy.

 Advanced Monitoring Techniques